IamSebastianDev/byndly/readme.md

 Type: `string`
 CLI: `--n/--name/name=<name>`

 Property to determine the name used by the Byndly server displayed in the title bar.
 Can be set via the `--n` or `--name` long flag followed by a string as well as with the `name` property in a byndly config file.
-Defaults to `Byndly`.
+Defaults to the name of your package defined in the `package.json`.

 #### **`quiet`**